-Precautionary Boil Water Notices may be issued because of water system loss of power, loss of water pressure, a water main (pipe) break or other unforeseen emergency.
+We may issue a Precautionary Boil Water Notice if there is a loss of water pressure due to a water main (pipe) break, loss of power, other unforeseen emergency, or a planned repair or replacement.
 Water pressure keeps pollutants from entering the underground pipes that bring drinking water to your house or business.
 When the pressure is lost, it is possible that contaminants could seep into the pipes.

 The notice does not mean that the water is contaminated — it means it is possible for contaminants to enter the pipes and affect drinking water.
-Until required bacteriological testing is completed, we recommend — as a precaution — boiling tap water before consuming it to kill any potential contaminants, or using bottled water.
+Until the required bacteriological testing is completed, the city will recommend — as a precaution — boiling tap water before consuming it to kill any potential contaminants or using bottled water.

 What if I accidentally drank tap water before I learned about the Precautionary Boil Water Notice?

 If this happens, don’t panic.
 The chances of becoming ill are slim.
 See your doctor if you experience diarrhea, nausea, vomiting or abdominal cramps.

 How long should water be boiled?

 Vigorous boiling for at least one full minute is the safest and most effective method of disinfection.
 Fill a pot with cold water and start timing when steady streams of bubbles pop from the bottom of the pot.
 Water must be adequately cooled before it can be used for washing or brushing teeth.
 Store the boiled water in clean, covered containers.
 Using bottled water is also an option.

 How does boiling water make it safe to drink?

 Boiling water purifies it because disease-causing bacteria, viruses or parasites will be destroyed by the heat.

 Water from an alternative water source is the best option during a boil water advisory.
 When bottled water is available, it is a good alternative to boiling water.